exercism/php/concepts/arrays/introduction.md

 $no_keys === $integer_keys // => strictly equal returns true
 ```

-A values are of `mixed` type, and each value in an array is not required to be of the same type.
+All values are of `mixed` type, and each value in an array is not required to be of the same type.

 ## Using Arrays